-An expository essay is a genre of essay that exposes.
-Students are required to describe, explain, define, inform or clarify an idea.
-Sometimes students are confused if it is an expository essay or persuasive/argumentative essay.
+What is an expository essay?
+An expository essay is a genre of essay that ‘exposes’ a topic to readers.
+Students are required to investigate an idea, describe, explain, define, inform, evaluate evidence, clarify and expound on an idea in a clear and concise manner.
+Sometimes students are not able to differentiate if it is an expository essay or persuasive/argumentative essay. […]

-An example of persuasive/argumentative essay: Mobile phones has negative effects on human’s communication.
-This essay requires personal opinion to back up information supporting why mobile phone has negative or positive effects on human’s communication.
+An example of persuasive/argumentative essay: Do you think mobile phones have negative effects on human’s communication?
+This essay requires personal opinion to back up information supporting why mobile phones have negative or positive effects on human’s communication.

 Usually, we use third-person pronouns (‘he’, ‘she’, ‘they’, ‘it’) for expository essays.
 However if the question is a reflective expository topic, of course you will need to use first person pronoun ‘I’.
 For example: Reflect on the impact of education on your life.
 This is very much a cause and effect kind of essay.
 Focus on showing how education has brought about new changes to your mental, social and physical change.